-That said, we don’t believe in the idea of ‘the perfect product’ – there’s always room for improvement, and the Google Pixelbook is no exception.
-So, after using the Pixelbook daily for a year now, we know what we want to see in the sequel.
+Still, in our minds, the ‘perfect product’ doesn’t exist – there’s always room for improvement.
+The Google Pixelbook is no exception to that rule.
+So, after using the Pixelbook daily for so long, we have crafted a wishlist of things we want to see in the follow-up.

 Cut to the chase

 - What is it?
 The second Pixelbook, a high-end Chromebook

 - When is it out?
 Sometime in 2019

 - What will it cost?
 Likely as much as – if not more than – the current model

 Google has held a special annual event for the last few years, pushing new Pixel phones.
 This event takes place each October, with the phones launching a few weeks later.